-Endpoint users can manually connect FortiClient Telemetry to FortiClient EMS by specifying the IP address for FortiClient EMS in FortiClient.
+Endpoint users can manually connect FortiClient Telemetry to FortiClient EMS by specifying the FortiClient EMS IP address in FortiClient.
 This process is sometimes called registering FortiClient to FortiClient EMS.

-- 1. In FortiClient Console on the endpoint, go to the Compliance & Telemetry tab. - 2.
-In the FortiGate or EMS IP box, enter the EMS IP address, and click Connect.
+- 1. In FortiClient on the endpoint, go to the Compliance & Telemetry tab. - 2.
+In the FortiGate or EMS IP field, enter the EMS IP address, and click Connect.
 FortiClient connects to FortiClient EMS.